trane/finaglecon_2015/presentation.md

 type Router[A] = Request => Option[A]
 ```

-^ in a low-level, routers can be treated as a simple function from a Request to an Option of some generic type
+^ in a low-level, routers can be treated as a simple function from a Request to an Option of some generic type. this means we get to have meaningful types instead of having to go all the way to an http Request.

 ---